lazarus4/Beforth/doc/xforth.md

 ;
 ```

 As you can see, addresses are not counted strings.
 This isn't 1980.
 The reason counted strings were bad in INTERPRET is that the parser would have to put the string in a temporary buffer to create the counted string.
-The (a u) pair lets the string stay in-place.
+The (a u) pair lets the string be evaluated in place.

 Definitions would simultaneously compile to Code space and Pile space.
 Pile space could fill in a graph and apply an analytical compiler, or it could just compile a call/jump to code.
 It could make the decision to compile native code or a call at compile time.
 The basic idea is that Pile space is essentially free.
 Host systems are built to handle some really fat bloatware, so the overhead of compiling semantics to Pile space even if they aren't used is negligible.